nomic-ai/gpt4all/gpt4all-chat/metadata/latestnews.md

 GPT4All v3.5.0 was released on December 9th.
 Changes include:

 * **Message Editing:**
-  * You can now edit your any message you sent by clicking the pencil icon below it.
+  * You can now edit any message you've sent by clicking the pencil icon below it.
   * You can now redo earlier responses in the conversation.
 * **Templates:** Chat templates have been completely overhauled!
 They now use Jinja-style syntax.
 You may notice warnings or errors in the UI.
 Read the linked docs, and if you have any questions, please ask on the Discord.
 * **File Attachments:**